metalabdesign/AsyncAwait/README.md

 ### `await`

-Long running code have to be passed as a lambda in `await` function
+Long running code has to be passed as a lambda in `await` function
 ```Kotlin
 async {
    val result = await {